ZContent/icalendar/README.md

 The Zap Calendar Library is a PHP library for supporting the iCalendar (RFC 5545) standard.

-This library supports reading and writing iCalendar formatted feeds and files using PHP.
+This PHP library is for reading and writing iCalendar formatted feeds and files.
+Features of the library include:

+- Read AND write support for iCalendar files
+- Object based creation and manipulation of iCalendar files
+- Supports expansion of RRULE to a list of repeating dates
+- Supports adding timezone info to iCalendar file

 All iCalendar data is stored in a PHP object tree.
 This allows any property to be added to the iCalendar feed without requiring specialized library function calls.
 With power comes responsibility.
 Missing or invalid properties can cause the resulting iCalendar file to be invalid.
-Visit iCalendar.org to view valid properties and test your feed using the site's iCalendar validator tool.
+Visit [iCalendar.org](http://icalendar.org) to view valid properties and test your feed using the site's [iCalendar validator tool](http://icalendar.org/validator.html).

 See the examples folder for programs that read and write iCalendar files.
 At its simpliest, you need to include the library at the top of your program: